Office of International Programs and Services

 • Returning students (except those from Iran) can study online with approval from their academic department.
 However, they cannot keep their status valid outside of the U.S.

-If you are interested in online studies, ask your academic department if this option is available.
-(Iranian students are not eligible for online study.)
 It is very important for you to be aware of the enrollment requirements that you need to follow once you re-enter the U.S. in the future to continue studies in F1 status.
-See “How does online study affect my ability to meet enrollment requirements once I re-enter the U.S?”
+See “How does online study affect my ability to meet enrollment requirements once I re-enter the U.S.”

 How does online study affect my ability to meet enrollment requirements once I re-enter the U.S.?

 • Online study can be full-time or part-time if offered by your program.
 Since online study takes place outside the U.S., you will not be in F-1 status during this time and are not required to follow F-1 enrollment requirements while you remain abroad.
-However, online study may affect your ability to meet enrollment requirements after you re-enter the U.S
+However, online study may affect your ability to meet enrollment requirements after you re-enter the U.S.

-It is very important for you to be aware of how online study may impact your ability to meet full-time and in-person requirements once you re-enter the U.S. on F-1 status.
+It is very important for you to be aware how online study may impact your ability to meet full-time and in person requirements once you re-enter the U.S. on F-1 status.
 To remain in compliance, it is important to plan ahead.
 If you are interested in online study, consult with your academic department first to develop an enrollment plan that allows you to meet full-time and face-to-face/hybrid requirements once you re-enter the U.S. Academic contacts can be found below.

 How do I contact my academic department for additional questions about my program?